takenet/blip-chat-android/README.md

 ### Setting your SDK

 After including sdk reference on your project you need to get your api key on [BLiP portal][3].
 Go to the left menu and access `Publications > Blip Chat`.
+You will also need to add your Android Application Id on the `Domains` section, in order to enable your chatbot in your app.

 ### Opening the BLiP conversation widget